microsoft/Mastering-the-Marketplace/docs/saas/index.md

 This detailed video presents the concepts of publishing a SaaS offer and then walks through the steps of doing so in Partner Center.
 This module goes all the way from creating an offer, to adding and plan, and finally publishing the offer live.
 It also speaks to the need of developers to have a sandbox environment in which they can test and development the landing page and webhook.

+### Publishing a Private SaaS Plan

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196256">Video</a> | <a target="_blank" href="./pdfs/03.2-Publishing-Private-SaaS-Plan.pdf">PDF</a>

+This brief video builds upon what you learned in, “[Publishing a SaaS Offer](#publishing-a-saas-offer).”
+It presents the concepts of using private plans and then shows how to do so inside Partner Center.

 ### SaaS Pricing in Partner Center Publisher Overview